sarahbaker/www.bakertunes.com/_pianomusic/circular.md

   - Advanced Piano
 ---

-The final piece in my collection, Transformations, a series of pieces for solo piano, written during lockdown in 2020.
+The final piece to have been composed in my collection, Transformations, a series of pieces for solo piano, written during lockdown in 2020.

 *Circular* reflects a different mood from the others.
 It is edgy and argumentative, with short phrases in a dialogue between parts.
 There is a sense of frustration that the music doesn't seem to go anywhere, and in the end it just gives up.

-I have written it to show the reality of emotions during a difficult period, when conversations were not always that easy.
+I have written it to show the reality of emotions during a difficult period, when conversations were not always that easy and often seemed to return to the same subject.